The Effects of Night-Time Teeth Grinding

 • Disrupted sleep

-It’s crucial that you see a dentist if you are routinely experiencing any of these symptoms.
+You must see a dentist if you are routinely experiencing any of these symptoms.

 Factors That Increase Your Risk of Developing Bruxism